adafruit/Adafruit_Python_CharLCD/README.md

 DEPRECATED LIBRARY.
-NO LONGER SUPPORTED.
-USAGE NOT RECOMMENDED.
+Adafruit Python CharLCD
 =======================

 This library has been deprecated!
 We are leaving this up for historical and research purposes but archiving the repository.